 The SMF is responsible of checking whether the UE requests are compliant with the user subscription.
 For this purpose, it retrieves SMF level subscription data from the UDM.
 Such data may indicate per DNN:

-- The allowed PDU session Type.
+- The allowed PDU type.

 - Whether in case of Home Routed the VPLMN is allowed to insert an UL CL or a Branching Point for a PDU session towards this DNN.